mekkim/innersourcecommons.org-wiki/Contracted-Contributor.md

   participation in InnerSource activities.
-- A formal contracting increases transparency and provides a better overview about the associate's available capacity for his business unit and InnerSource projects, thus reducing the risk of "over-booked/planed capacity".
+- A formal contracting increases transparency and provides a better overview about the associate's available capacity for his business unit and InnerSource projects, thus reducing the risk of "over-booked/planned capacity".
 - With a stable group of contributors, it is more likely that some of them will eventually achieve trusted committer status.

+* A contract signed by line manager, contributor and the leader of the governance office and the community leader.
+* See if each of these isn't a force: lack of transparency--line manager doesn't know what his person is doing something anymore.
+Leave it here but also add them in the forces.
+These are things that make the problem difficult to solve.

 ## Known Instances